Anse Mamin Beach in St Lucia is a real hidden gem that few people visiting St Lucia know about.

 Can You Snorkel at Anse Mamin?

-Yes, you can snorkel at Anse Mamin beach.
-In fact, the snorkeling here is some of the best in the whole of St Lucia.
+The snorkeling at Anse Mamin is some of the best in the whole of St Lucia and really worth doing if you have the time.

 Fish can be spotted at Anse Mamin beach right up to the shore itself and as the water is super clear here, it’s easy to see them.